 Conclusion

-After digging and talking to local residents, the Mr. Local History Project concluded that the Bernards Township flag you see below is based on James Fogelman’s 1960 design.
+After conducting research and speaking with residents, the Mr. Local History Project determined that the Bernards Township flag shown below is based on James Fogelman’s 1960 design.

 Known as “The red-white-and-gold” flag, James Fogleman presented it to the Township Committee and Bicentennial Chairman William Scheuerman.
 As they say, “The rest is history.”